susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 ## Clone a repository

-With your SSH key setup and Git installed, you're ready to clone your `hello-world` Github repository to your DigitalOcean Droplet.
+With your SSH key setup and Git installed, let's now look at how to clone your `hello-world` repository to your DigitalOcean Droplet.

 In the `/var/www/html` directory on DigitalOcean, run this command: